-The increase in Methane has been generally ongoing since records have been kept starting in 1987 except for a lull in the early 2000's and a sharp drop in 2016 although 2016's absolute level was still the 2nd highest.
+The increase in Methane has been generally ongoing since records have been kept starting in 1987 except for a lull in the early 2000's.
 Current levels are unprecedented going back over 400 thousand years.

 According to the EPA (http://epa.gov/climatechange/ghgemissions/gases/ch4.html), the sources of Methane emissions in the United States are:

 29% - Natural Gas and Petroleum Systems (e.g. leaks in pipelines, gases escaping during fracking)

 25% - Enteric Fermentation (e.g. gases from digestion released by cow belching and farting)

 9% - Manure Management

 Sam Carana at http://arctic-news.blogspot.com looks at the global method emissions and suggest large quantities are also being emitted via nature sources, some accelerated by global warming